BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 the bulk of the work consisted of converting the model into a format such that it could be embedded into the app.
 This is one area where TensorFlow does come into its own; there is a feature called [TensorFlow Lite][tflite] that enables you to convert a model into a compressed .tflite file that can then be embedded onto an edge devices.

+Why embed the modle into the app instead of hosting it online?
+Offline, online, cost, performance

 [tflite]: https://www.tensorflow.org/lite
 [pytorch]: https://pytorch.org/